This article was updated on May 3, 2023, to reflect the failure of First Republic Bank

 The Panic of 1907

-In 1907, two speculators, F. Augustus Heinze and Charles W. Morse, attempted to corner the stock of United Copper, but they didn’t succeed and they suffered major losses.
-After this incident, Americans began to withdraw their funds from banks that were associated with these two men.
+In 1907, two speculators, F. Augustus Heinze and Charles W. Morse, attempted to corner the stock of United Copper, but they didn’t succeed and suffered major losses.
+After this incident, Americans rapidly withdrew funds from banks associated with these two men.
 A few days later, these bank runs led the New York Clearing House to announce that Heinze member banks, such as the Mercantile National Bank, had been deemed insolvent.
-F. Augustus Heinz, president of Heinz Bank, was forced to resign which intensified the bank runs.
-However, the New York Clearing House came to the rescue and offered these banks loans to make sure they could meet their depositors withdrawals, which effectively stopped the runs on their banks.
+F. Augustus Heinze, president of Heinze Bank, was forced to resign which intensified the bank runs.
+However, the New York Clearing House came to the rescue and offered these banks loans to make sure they could meet their depositors’ withdrawals, which effectively stopped the runs on their banks.

-While the runs on the Heinz banks were effectively stopped, the contagion spread to trust companies.
+While the runs on the Heinze banks were effectively stopped, the contagion spread to trust companies.
 By October, there was another bank run on Knickerbocker Trust – which had been associated with Morse.
 Knickerbocker Trust was then temporarily saved by a loan from the National Bank of Commerce, but this did not last.
-Later in the month, the run on Knickerbocker Trust intensified which led to their failure.
-This failure of Knickerbocker kicked off a run on New York based financial institutions.
+Later in the month, the Knickerbocker Trust run intensified which led to their failure.
+The failure of Knickerbocker kicked off a run on New York based financial institutions.
 The trust companies that existed in New York at the time have many parallels with the shadow banks of today.